-International Child Foundation was the second agency to be authorized by the Central Authority to work in Mexico and we now work in eight Mexican states.
-We can help families adopting non-related children and adopting relatives.
-There are no additional agency fees for families adopting siblings.
+Mexico Adoption is our specialty!
+International Child Foundation has placed children from Mexico since 2009 and was the second adoption agency approved by the Mexican Central Authority in 2011.
+We help families adopting orphaned children and adopting relatives from Mexico.
+There are no additional agency fees for families adopting siblings!
+Contact us for more information at email@example.com or 520 531-9931!

-Download the Guide to Mexico Adoption & Fees
+Download the Guide to MEXICO Adoption & Fee Schedule 2015

-International Child Foundation (ICF) began the Mexico adoption program with Lic.
-Ricardo Gallego, and was the second US adoption agency authorized by Mexico to provide adoption services.
+International Child Foundation (ICF) was the second US adoption agency authorized by Mexico to provide adoption services.
 In Mexico, adoption is processed through the SRE (Secretaria de Relaciones Exteriores) and the National DIF, in conjunction with state DIF offices.
 Lic.
-Gallego is an expert Mexican adoption attorney and, in addition to assisting our families, he trains US and Mexico adoption service providers in Hague Convention adoption procedures.
-He has presented for many organizations, including the National Council for Adoption.
+Ricardo Gallego is an expert Mexican adoption attorney and, in addition to assisting our families, he trains US and Mexico adoption service providers in Hague Convention adoption procedures.
+He has presented for many organizations, including the National Council for Adoption and the DIF offices of several Mexican states.

 Children Referred for Adoption